MalteRei/betterplace_apidocs/README.md

 * We support [Cross-origin resource sharing (CORS)](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing), so no proxy or JSONP is required
 * Authentication: Most API calls are public.
   Some client API features require authentication.
 [Learn more](#client-authentication)
-* The data of betterplace Users, Companies and Portals is not part of the API at this moment.
+* The data of betterplace Users is not part of the API at this moment.

 ### Request parameter format